mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 ## The Login Credentials Object

-When the user clicks the "submit" action on the associated login component, we first build a **login credentials object**.
-This object gathers the core credentials needed to initiate the specific login method.
+When the user presses the "submit" action on an initiating component (or via `LoginCommand` for CLI), we build a **login credentials object**, which contains the core credentials needed to initiate the specific login method.

-For example, when the user clicks "Log in with master password" on the `LoginComponent`, we build a `PasswordLoginCredentials` object, which is defined as follows:
+For example, when the user clicks "Log in with master password" on the `LoginComponent`, we build a `PasswordLoginCredentials` object, which is defined as:

 ```typescript
 export class PasswordLoginCredentials {